JoeFlashh/Salesforce-accordion-replica/README.md

 # Salesforce Accordion Replica

 A responsive accordion component inspired by Salesforce’s Starter Suite UI.
-Built with HTML, CSS (Grid, Flexbox, media queries), and JavaScript.

 ## Features

+- **Responsive layout**
-- Responsive two-column layout on desktop, single column on mobile
+  Two-column layout on desktop, single-column stack on mobile for optimal readability.

+- **Accordion functionality using native HTML + CSS**
-- Accordion functionality powered by **native radio inputs** and enhanced with advanced CSS selectors:
+  Powered by semantic radio inputs and enhanced with CSS selectors:

-  - `:checked` — styles the currently selected accordion input to show active state
+  - `:checked` — reveals the currently selected accordion panel
-  - Adjacent sibling combinator `+` — targets labels immediately after inputs for styling toggles
+  - Adjacent sibling combinator (`+`) — targets the label directly following the input
-  - The relational pseudo-class `:has()` — applies styles to parent elements when a child input is checked, enabling dynamic border and content visibility without JavaScript
+  - `:has()` — applies styles to parent elements when a child input is checked, enabling dynamic state styling (e.g., borders, visibility)

+- **Dynamic image updates via JavaScript**
-- Dynamic main image updates according to the active accordion item via JavaScript
+  The main image updates in real-time based on which accordion item is active.

-## Technologies Used
+## Tools Used

+- **HTML5**
-- HTML5
+- **CSS3**
-- CSS3 (Grid, Flexbox, transitions, media queries, advanced selectors)
+  - Grid & Flexbox for layout
+  - Media queries for responsiveness
+  - Transitions and hover/focus states
+  - Advanced selectors (`:checked`, `:has()`, combinators)
-- JavaScript
+- **JavaScript**
+  - DOM manipulation for image switching

 ---

-Built by JoeFlashh
+Built by **JoeFlashh**